ÍæÅ¼½ã½ã

 Delayed payments

-Mr Westaway is currently in SFI and the payment was due in the beginning of February.
-He said he has been told that the payment was held up due to not being able to access a spreadsheet in relation to herbal leys.
+Mr Westaway said his SFI payment had been delayed and was paid in mid-March, with payment held up due to not being able to access a spreadsheet in relation to herbal leys.

 "So much for being a "light touch" scheme."